harshit51-blip/Randomized-Experiment/README.md

 Update 2: I plotted my first graphs (NOT Qcomp) and the results were as expected, I had predicted they will be like 1-D Random Walks but with a periodic feature (visible when graphs are compiled for fewer iterations).

+You can see the Periodic Nature of the system in the Periodic_Nature PNG file.
+It was run for only a 1,000 iterations, thus, as I said, bringing the inherent periodic nature to life.
+Hence, due to the random and periodic behaviour of this system, and similarities to Random Walks, I have decided to call this 'Randomized Periodic Walks'.

 Figure 1 is compiled for 100,000 iterations with 1,000 elements in the list in each iteration.
 Figure 2 is compiled for 100,000 iterations as well but with only 10 elements in the list in each iteration.